-It’s important to understand that even if your edge is say 80 percent profitable, any trade can be a loser.
+It’s important to understand that even if your edge is say 80 percent profitable, any trader can be a loser.
 A win rate of 80 per cent still doesn’t mean you know when the losers of 20 per cent will surface.
 And you could have 10 losers in one row out of 100 trades, can you do that??
 Think about how you’d plan that.
-Check out my article on randomly distributed wins and losses to learn more on this principle.

-First, knowing the difference between a positive loss and a poor loss is key.
+First, knowing the difference between a positive loss and a negative loss is key.
 Now, perhaps you think, “What the heck is a good loss? ”.
-A good loss is one that happened as a result of the discipline and patience you traded your edge.
+A good loss is one that happened as a result of the discipline and patience you traded your edge, it is a loss that had to happen even though you were 100% sure it was gonna be a win.
 In other words, you’ve taken a trade that fits your trading strategy and trading plan and that just didn’t work out because it was a natural statistical loser.
 No injury, no foul.

 4. Forex traders in Zambia focus on making more money out of their small capital